gustavo-zsilva/shopit/README.md

 I implemented two contexts also, that was kinda tricky because every component needed some information, so I had to think very accuratelly to make it work.

 In the end, with lots of energy and thinking to solve every issue, everything worked, and honestly I had lots of fun making Shopit. 💯💯

+> Note: Mobile is the actual app.
+Web is its website folder.